san-diego-tech-conference/SD_Tech_Conference/index.md

 ## **Submission Process**
 To participate, students must submit a **proposal outlining their project, research, or topic of interest**.
-Once accepted, they will develop their work into a formal **IEEE-formatted paper** and choose a presentation format (**poster session or slide presentation**).
 Ready to get started?
 Learn more about the submission guidelines [Here](/CDS_Conference/submission/), or submit an application below!

 📌 [Submit Your Proposal](https://docs.google.com/forms/d/1rzDWWH-4ytHpyIjoJF7xkPvsrbebqWS-iH42dQ8ojOs/edit)